-Clinical graphic designer / artist / web designer.
-It is recommended that you have a degree in design or another relevant media subject, although many designers with experience can enter the profession having worked in a commercial environment.
+It is recommended that you have a degree in design or another relevant media subject and undertake the Staffordshire University Graduate or Postgraduate Certificate in Graphic Design in Healthcare (see below).
+However, many designers with experience can enter the profession having worked in a commercial environment.

-Videographers.
-It is recommended that you have a degree in video or photography.
-As videographers work with patients it is envisaged that they will be registered at some stage, and therefore should be looking to gain voluntary registration.
-Most videographers working with patients are qualified clinical photographers who have chosen to specialise in video production.
+It is recommended that you have a degree in film or video production.
+However, most videographers working with patients are qualified clinical photographers who have chosen to specialise in video production.

 There are various university courses that can provide you with the necessary qualifications.
 Some of these require you to be in employment in order to undertake the course.

 In addition, the Workforce, Education and Development Services for Wales annually commission Trainee Clinical Photographers to work in medical illustration departments in Wales.
 These trainees are employed on a two-year fixed term contract and during which time they receive structured on-job training and undertake Cardiff University’s Postgraduate Certificate in Clinical Photography.
 These training posts are advertised on the NHS Jobs website.